QifanWang/QifanWang.github.io/_posts/2021-06-11-csapp-cache-lab.md

 ---
 layout: post
-title:  "CS:APP Performance Lab"
+title:  "CS:APP Cache Lab"
 categories: Labs
-tags: [optimization]
+tags: [optimization, memory]
 toc: true
 ---
 So every defect of the mind may have a special reciept.